-One of the early public universities, the University of Perugia was founded in 1308 and was immediately recognized by the pope at the time, Pope Clement V. Before that, it had already existed as a place of study, but this recognition raised it to a ‘Studium Generale.’
-Numerous popes have studied within its walls, and it can call Luca Pacioli, the father of accounting, one of its more well-known former faculty members.
-Nowadays, it has an enrollment of about 31,000 across its faculties in the Umbria region.
+One of the early public universities, the University of Perugia was founded in 1308 and was immediately recognized by the pope at the time, Pope Clement V. Before that, it had already existed as a place of study, but this recognition raised it to a studium generale.
+Numerous popes have studied within its walls, and it can count Luca Pacioli, the father of accounting, as one of its more well-known former faculty members.
+Nowadays, it has an enrollment of about 28,000 students.